 Treosulfan (Ovastat®, L-treitol-1,4-bis-methanesulfonate, dihydroxybusulfan, TREO; Medac GmbH, Hamburg, Germany) is a water-soluble intravenous busulfan analog approved for therapy of advanced ovarian carcinoma in Europe.
-Under physiologic conditions, treosulfan is spontaneously activated into epoxide species that cause cross-linking of DNA molecules and cytotoxicity in rapidly proliferating cells, both malignant and non-malignant, such as normal hematopoietic cells.
-Contrary to busulfan, treosulfan does not require enzymatic activation, thus bypassing hepatic metabolism.
-The hydroxyl groups in positions 2 and 3 of the molecule account for differences in pharmacological activity between treosulfan and busulfan (Figure 2).
-Busulfan directly alkylates nucleophilic centers, while treosulfan induces alkylation of nucleophilic centers by intramolecular epoxide formation.
-Clinical pharmacokinetic studies have demonstrated that treosulfan has a similar half-life to busulfan (1.8 to 2 hours) and a higher, dose-independent, cumulative renal excretion (50% vs.
+Under physiologic conditions, Treosulfan is spontaneously activated into epoxide species that cause cross-linking of DNA molecules and cytotoxicity in rapidly proliferating cells, both malignant and non-malignant, such as normal hematopoietic cells.
+Contrary to busulfan, Treosulfan does not require enzymatic activation, thus bypassing hepatic metabolism.
+The hydroxyl groups in positions 2 and 3 of the molecule account for differences in pharmacological activity between Treosulfan and busulfan (Figure 2).